Assorted symbols in Chinese art and history

 Ancient bell with Taotie design and tiger-shaped halberd decorations along edge.
 Late western Zhou dynasty.

 The ancient design element of the ‘Taotie’ is commonly seen on the designs of Zhou and Shang dynasty vessels.
 It is a scary portrayal of the head of the ‘Beast of Greed’ and warns against the evils of avarice and sensuality.
-It was also depicted on the zhào bì ‘shield wall’ blocking direct access into a house or yamen reminding an official and his visitors of the temptation of greed.
+It was also depicted on the zhào bì ‘shield wall’ blocking direct access into a house or yamen reminding an official and his visitors of the temptation of gluttony and avarice.
 It depicts a monster's face with two huge eyes and powerful jaws.
 Sometimes it has antlers and sometimes the head of a tiger.
 According to legend the monster was banished by Emperor Shun.
-It was used as the idea for a horde of evil monsters in the film The Great Wall (2016) starring Matt Damon.
+It was used as the basis for a horde of evil monsters in the film The Great Wall (2016) starring Matt Damon.

 Tripod dǐng